HPV, Pre-cancerous Cells, and Me

 October 6th, 2008

-Pure silicone is also nonporous so toys can be thoroughly disinfected by boiling or running through the dishwasher (top shelf, no soap) – only if they are waterproof and not mechanical, of course.
-Disinfecting is important when sharing with partners.
+Pure silicone is also nonporous, so toys can be thoroughly disinfected by boiling or running through the dishwasher (top shelf, no soap)–only if they are waterproof and not mechanical, of course.
+Disinfecting is important when sharing with partners or if you use a toy for both anal and vaginal penetration.
+Disinfecting this way kills microscopic bacteria that may remain on a toy even after washing with soap and water.

-However, a toy need only contain 10% silicone to be labeled as silicone.
-Be wary if the toy is labeled as TPR silicone as it is slightly porous.
+Remember that a toy must only contain 10% silicone to be labeled as silicone.
+Be wary if the toy is labeled as TPR silicone, as it is slightly porous.